mainmatter/mainmatter.com/work/cases/_posts/2017-1-3-expedition.md

   <div class="container">
     <div class="row">
       <div class="col-12 col-md-6 order-md-2 d-flex flex-column justify-content-center">
-        <p>Expedition is an online travel magazine for global citizens.
+        <p>Expedition is an <strong>online travel magazine for global citizens</strong>.
 It lets travellers experience the world's best destinations through the eyes of a local.</p>
         <p>The team approached simplabs when they needed help laying the <strong>groundwork for some advanced features</strong> in their Elixir and Phoenix based API as well as making sure their Ember.js based client was following best practices.</p>
       </div>
       <div class="col-12 col-md-6 order-md-1 d-flex align-items-center justify-content-center">